J. Crawford Downs, Ph.D.

 The role of intraocular pressure (IOP) in the development and progression of glaucoma is still unclear, even though IOP is the principal risk factor for development of the disease.
 The eye is a pressure vessel, and we believe that the eyes of each person deform differently in response to IOP.
 This could explain, in part, the variations in susceptibility to IOP-related damage in glaucoma.
 To investigate the relationship between IOP and glaucoma, Dr. Downs’ laboratory studies the eye as a mechanical pressure vessel using a combination of engineering-based experimental and computational approaches.
 Experimentally, we perform eye inflation testing to determine the stiffness of the various load-bearing tissues of the eye for use in our computational eye models.
 We have also developed a telemetry system to characterize the level of IOP as it changes throughout the day.
 Computationally, we use multi-scale computer models of individual eyes with realistic anatomic geometries that are used to predict the forces and IOP-induced deformations of the ocular load-bearing tissues.
 The results of this work should help improve our understanding of the role of IOP in glaucoma, and hopefully lead to better clinical screening and diagnostic tools.

-In order to leverage the synergistic expertise of investigators across campus, the UAB School of Medicine is creating the Center for Ocular Biomechanics and Biotransport (COBB), which will be under the direction of Dr. Downs.
-The mission of the COBB will be to serve as a multi-disciplinary center that brings together faculty with engineering, biology, and imaging expertise to study the ocular biomechanics and biotransport problems that underlie disease pathophysiologies in glaucoma, myopia, keratoconus, macular degeneration, and other blinding eye diseases and conditions.
+In order to leverage the synergistic expertise of investigators across campus, the UAB department of ophthalmology has created the program for ocular biomechanics and biotransport, which is under the direction of Dr. Downs.
+The program brings together faculty with engineering, biology, and imaging expertise to study glaucoma, myopia, keratoconus, macular degeneration, and other blinding eye diseases and conditions.

 Birmingham, AL 35294